Saint Lucia oriole: Physical description

+Like many species of Caribbean Orioles, the Saint Lucia Oriole is not sexually dimorphic.
 These birds are identified as slim, long billed and largely black with flashes of russet orange on the shoulders, rump, belly and vent.
 The upper ridge of the beak, or culmen, is straight.
-The adult females are morphologically similar to males but with slightly paler orange patches.
-Immature orioles, in comparison to their mature counterparts, are mostly chestnut colored and have a golden-olive where the mature orioles are orange.
+The adult females are morphologically similar to males but with slightly paler orange patches with more orange yellow.
+Adults molt once a year after their breeding season.
+They go through one pre-basic molt which replaces some feathers across the body, wings, and tail.

+Immature orioles are mostly chestnut colored and have a golden-olive where the mature orioles are orange.
+Immature males are like adult males, where the orange replace with a golden olive.
+Immature females are more chestnut brown on the upperparts of their bodies, with duller colors on their epaulet.

 This particular species is roughly 20 to 22 cm in head to body length with an average mass of 36.9 gram (both male and female measurements are included).
 Males and females have average wingspans of 98.7mm and 94.0mm, respectively.

+Vocalizations

+The song of the St. Lucia orioles is a series, composed of two second long varied whistles played in a sequence.
+It is not known whether the species produces different series with unique variations of whistles or merely repeats the same sequence each time.
+The song is comparable to that of the Orchard Oriole, with one distinction being that it is weaker.
+Most tropical orioles have both male and female song.
+However, publications do not indicate whether or not the female of this species sing.